 Being in a commonwealth country for the first time, the whole Rememberance Day concept and the idea of wearing poppy flowers was quite new to me.
-I felt very fortunately that not only my study-abroad period coincide with this public holiday in Canada, but also McGill university got to hold this ceremony on its lower campus.
+I felt very fortunate that not only my study-abroad period coincide with this public holiday in Canada, even more so as McGill university got to hold this ceremony on its lower campus.

 Wikipedia introduces Rememberance Day as

 Remembrance Day (also known as Poppy Day or Armistice Day) is a memorial day observed in Commonwealthcountries since the end of World War I to remember the members of their armed forces who have died in the line of duty.
 This day, or alternative dates, are also recognised as special days for war remembrances in many non-Commonwealth countries.
 Remembrance Day is observed on 11 November to recall the end of hostilities of World War I on that date in 1918.